zhdk/madek-zhdk-agw-auth-system/README.md

 For the following scripts:

-* the ZHdK leihs-inventory must be reachable via `../leihs/zhdk-inventory` from this directory
+* the ZHdK madek-inventory must be reachable via `../madek/zhdk-inventory` from this directory
 * a python 3.x version must be in the path as `python3`

 ### Prepared deploy scripts